andrzejSulkowski/gitorial-vs-code-extension/src/test/integration/README.md

 ---

-These E2E tests ensure the Gitorial extension works reliably across all supported user workflows and provides confidence for releases and refactoring efforts.
+These Integration tests ensure the Gitorial extension works reliably across all supported user workflows and provides confidence for releases and refactoring efforts.